Top 5 Cross-Browser Testing Tools

 Full-featured Free plan.
 Unlike the rest, they don’t have any restriction on their free plan except on the number of test minutes per month.
 You can only use the VMs for 60 minutes every month.
 The minutes get renewed at the end of each month.

-Apart from the real-time testing, LambdaTest offers Visual UI testing which includes screenshots, responsive, and smart testing which comes in handy while taking care of visual anomalies.
+Apart from the real-time testing and automation testing, LambdaTest offers Visual UI testing which includes screenshots, responsive, and smart testing which comes in handy while taking care of visual anomalies.

 You can even test your locally hosted web pages through a tunnel.